 Raising chicks from a hen is actually quite routine when you have a good mother; she does all the work.
 Nevertheless don't start counting before they hatch.

 The first step is to acquire a hen from a breed that will get broody and sit happily for three weeks keeping her eggs warm, and turning them daily; our Leghorns are hopeless.
 They have been bred to lay and not rear chicks.

-That means, once she starts to sit, you must remove her from the other hens otherwise they will sneak in and lay their own eggs in the nest, like cuckoos, and suddenly she is sitting on nineteen as happened just recently; not one hatched.
+That means, once she starts to sit, you must remove her from the other hens otherwise they will sneak in and lay their own eggs in the nest, like cuckoos; and they may peck and damage hers.

 Once the hen has started to sit, you can return him.
-Actually, unless there are restrictions, you'll probably want to keep your cockerel; the hens are much happier and he does care for them.
+Actually, unless there are restrictions, you will probably want to keep your rooster; the hens are much happier and he does care for them.

 An old runner-carpet draped over the roost douses ninety percent of the predawn crowing.

 Raising chicks does mean some planning and working out exactly what your long term intentions are.
 Mind you, chickens in the garden are a growing thing; you probably initially had no plans to have broody hens.

 So, you have a hen who think will brood and access to a cockerel.
-What's next?
-You will need a nest where she can lay her eggs and raise her chicks; it needs to be secure and dry and it's useful if it is mobile and you can move it about.
+What is next?
+You will need a nest where she can lay her eggs and raise her chicks; it needs to be secure and dry and it is useful if it is mobile and you can move it about.

 Old swimming pool motor covers with a piece cut out of the side with an angle-grinder will keep your hen in the catcher box dry.